 Diet and lifestyle tips to maximize triphala benefits

-Here are some tips to help your body maximize the benefits from taking Digest Tone (Triphala Plus):
+Here are some tips to help your body maximize the benefits from taking Organic Triphala Rose:

-- It's important to avoid accumulating toxins in your body in the first place.
-Try to avoid eating foods that include chemical preservatives, emulsifiers, and additives of any kind.
-Also try to avoid foods that are grown with pesticides and chemical fertilizers.
-Eat fresh, organic, well-cooked foods whenever possible.
+- Try to avoid eating foods that are grown with pesticides, and include chemical preservatives, emulsifiers, and additives of any kind.
+Eat fresh, organic foods whenever possible.
 Avoid eating packaged, frozen, canned, "fast" or leftover foods, as these foods are a little harder to digest and can create toxins if you don’t digest them properly.

 - Avoid ice-cold drinks, as they dampen your digestive fire.
 Drink plenty of warm water throughout the day to help flush toxins.
 Eat sweet, juicy fruits daily if possible, as they help cleanse your rasa (nutrient fluid) and bowels.